Yoga for sciatica: Complete Yoga Therapy for Sciatica

 • 5% relief in pricking sensation.

-Yoga for sciatica: Resting yoga asana for sciatica relief
+Yoga for Sciatica: Resting yoga asana for Sciatica relief

 In the acute stage of immobilizing pain, we recommend a prone (face down) posture on the hard bed.
+Practice the following mentioned postures for the relief of pain in the acute situation.

 • Makarasana (Crocodile pose)